 A number of our onshore wind and solar projects have applied to participate in CfD Allocation Round 4.
-Results of qualification will be known in quarter one of 2022, following which a competitive auction will take place, with results expected later in 2022.
+Prequalification results were announced on 25 February 2022 and the competitive auction is expected to take place in quarter two, with results expected later in 2022.